Majeggstics/majeggstics.com/README.md

 yarn e2e:ui
 ```

 `BASE_URL` is respected.
-Your mileage may vary on whether it _works_
+Your mileage may vary on whether this launches a UI or errors
-depending on your host OS.
+out, depending on your host OS.
 See `./Taskfile` for more details.

 [chai]: https://www.chaijs.com/
 [mocha]: https://mochajs.org/